Skip to content

 Views:

-After you retire, you may get payments for work you did before you started getting Social Security benefits.
-Some special payments to employees include bonuses, accumulated vacation or sick pay, severance pay, back pay, standby pay, sales commissions and retirement payments.
-Or, you might get deferred compensation reported on a W-2 form for one year, but earned in a previous year.
+Special payments are payments you receive after you retire for work you did before you started getting Social Security benefits.
+Special payments include bonuses, accumulated vacation or sick pay, severance pay, back pay, standby pay, sales commissions, and retirement payments.
+Deferred compensation reported on a W-2 form for 1 year but earned in a previous year is also considered a special payment.

 Comments (0)